mayankrastogi02/cpen321-study-wimme/documentation/M3_Requirements_and_Design.md

 2. **Host**: A student can become a host.
 They are a student who wants to organize a study session with their friends or publicly.

 ### **3.3.
 Functional Requirements**
+<a name="fr1"></a>

-#### General Failure Scenarios:
+- #### General Failure Scenarios:
-Database failure scenarios exist in all functional requirements.
+  - Database failure scenarios exist in all functional requirements.
-- If any database operation fails due to database service not being available or encountering an unexpected error, a message will be displayed to the user informing them of the database error and to try again.
+    - If any database operation fails due to database service not being available or encountering an unexpected error, a message will be displayed to the user informing them of the database error and to try again

-Network failure scenario exists in all functional requirements.
+  - Network failure scenario exists in all functional requirements.
-- If network access is lost at any point, an error message is displayed informing the user that an internet connection is required for app functionality.
+    - If network access is lost at any point, an error message is displayed informing the user that an internet connection is required for app functionality

 1. **Manage Profile**